datacamp/community-courses-introduction-to-probability-and-data-labs/chapter2.md

 The markdown file contains the instuctions to answer the multiple choice question below.

 <strong>Q1.
-How many variables are included in this data set?</strong>
+Create a new data frame that includes flights headed to SFO in February, and save this data frame as sfo_feb_flights.
+How many flights meet these criteria?</strong>

 *** =instructions
 - 68